Victorian Default Offer Explained

 Fact Checked Fact Checked

-In this guide, Canstar Blue will explain how the Victorian Default Offer effects electricity billing and how you can make it work for you.
+In this guide, Canstar Blue will explain how the Victorian Default Offer affects electricity billing and how you can make it work for you.

 What is the Victorian Default Offer?

-Similar to the reference price for electricity in other states, the Victorian Default Offer is aimed at protecting electricity customers with capped and competitive electricity prices, especially those who do not engage regularly with plans and prices.
+Similar to the reference price for electricity in other states, the Victorian Default Offer aims to protect customers with capped and competitive electricity prices, especially those who do not regularly engage with plans and prices.

 How does the Victorian Default Offer work?